Your biotech mastery is so extensive you could explain the complexities of gene editing to a single cell organism.

 Your resume header must include your name, phone number, email address and location (city and state).

 As a biotech pro, your resume header should be clear and uncluttered — no need for neon fonts or rainbow borders.
-Feel free to add a bit of your own flair, but don’t let it overshadow your professional achievements.
+Feel free to add a bit of your own flair, but don’t overdo it.

 Here’s an example of an excellent biotech resume header: